SUCCEEDING WITH LEAN: 4 TIPS FOR LONG-TERM IMPROVEMENT

 In spite of this sobering statistic, achieving positive, permanent change is definitely within reach for those who design a program that positions them for success from the start.
 In our experience, we have found that companies that sustain Lean improvements over the long term share a few common characteristics.
 Here are what we consider to be the most important:

 They have a clear vision of where they want to be in 3-5 years.
-The vision includes clearly defined performance measures that management intends to achieve.
+(They have a strategic plan) The vision includes clearly defined performance measures that management intends to achieve.
 This clarity enables the work force to visualize the connection between their work and the business objectives of the company.
 These measurements are tied together so individual departments can see how each is performing—eliminating the “silo mentality” of setting independent goals that don’t support the overall business objectives.

 They engage the work force, providing support and incentives for employees’ best efforts.
 Companies that are successful with Lean empower the entire work force to take ownership of their work areas and responsibilities.
 They establish “Nike zones,” giving workers authority to implement changes without waiting for approvals—they can “just do it.”
 This promotes a culture in which everyone—from senior leadership to line worker—continuously looks for opportunities to improve.

 They understand that sustaining continuous improvement long-term is much more than introducing a set of tools and techniques.
 When adopting new technical capabilities like Lean Manufacturing, these companies develop a knowledgeable and engaged work force that can prioritize problems and determine which technical capability (or tool) will fix the most pressing issues.
 In other words, they want their work force to not only have the best tools, but know how and why to use them.